AnyChart/docs.anychart.com/Working_with_Data/Using_Data_Tree_Model.md

 Tree Data is quite a useful way of implementing data where "tree" means an hierarchy with parent/child division.
 Such structure of visualizing data nodes connections simplifies data adjusting, improves data organization and provides advanced opportunities of data manipulation.

+Tree Data Structure is crucial for [AnyGantt: AnyChart Gantt Charts](../Gantt_Chart/Quick_Start).

 ## Usage

-The most common case of using data tree is data grid.
-In sake of convenience AnyChart accepts two methods of setting data tree: through table and through tree.
+In this sample we will use standalone Datagrid to show how to work with tree data.
+AnyChart accepts two methods of setting data tree: through table and through tree.
 The code below demonstrates setting the same data through both methods.
+You can also use CSV, which is similar to table in terms of stucture, but set differently, see [Gantt: Getting Data from JSON, XML or CSV](../Gantt_Chart/Data_from_JSON,_XML,_CSV#csv) to learn more.

 ```
   //Data set through tree method